 Near to this is the Saidaiji area.
 The two largest temples in this area are Akishino Temple , known for its peaceful moss garden, and Saidaiji , one of the Nanto Shichi Daiji, literally "the seven great temples of the southern capital (a.k.a.
 Nara).

 Visitors who are willing to travel a little further outside of the city will enjoy the Yamatokoriyama area.
 This area is only a short distance from sights such as Yakushiji and can be combined with them in a day trip.

 The area is known for the spectacular Koriyama Castle .
-This castle is famous for its peaceful garden and its protective wall, which features stones from a variety of sources including religious icons.
-The resulting defensive structure serves as a powerful reminder of Japan's military past.
+This castle is famous for its peaceful garden and its stone wall, which features stones from a variety of sources.
+The defensive structure serves as a powerful reminder of Japan's military past.